deneha/azure-guidance/best-practices-monitoring.md

 ## SLA monitoring
 Many commercial systems that support paying customers make guarantees about the performance of the system in the form of SLAs.
 Essentially, SLAs state that the system can handle a defined volume of work within an agreed timeframe and without losing critical information.
 SLA monitoring is concerned with ensuring that the system can meet measurable SLAs.

-> **Note**: SLA monitoring is closely related to performance monitoring, but whereas performance monitoring is concerned with ensuring that the system functions _optimally_, SLA monitoring is governed by a contractual obligation that defines what _optimally_ actually means.
+> [AZURE.NOTE] SLA monitoring is closely related to performance monitoring, but whereas performance monitoring is concerned with ensuring that the system functions _optimally_, SLA monitoring is governed by a contractual obligation that defines what _optimally_ actually means.

 SLAs are frequently defined in terms of: